 State Street Corp.
 (NYSE:STTC) and its State Street Global Advisors segment focuses on the very things investors will be looking for - index funds and ETFs.
 The same is true for WisdomTree Investments (NASDAQ:WETFC).

-Morgan Stanley (NYSE:MSD) has many customers in fee accounts and may not see much impact.
-The same can be said for Bank of America (NYSE:BACD) Merrill Edge.
+Morgan Stanley (NYSE:MSC) has many customers in fee accounts and may not see much impact.
+The same can be said for Bank of America (NYSE:BACC) Merrill Edge.
 In addition, it’s expected that some commission paying Merrill Lynch customers may switch to Merrill Edge.

 LPL Financial Holdings Inc. (NASDAQ:LPLAC) has indicated that it expects to grow assets as many small brokers may seek to join forces to be able to handle the costs associated with compliance with the new rule.